davidcarlisle/ly1/README.md

 \DeclareFontSubstitution{LY1}{ptm}{m}{n}

 at the top of ly1enc.def to refer to some other font set.
-For example if you have Y&Y TeX's `Lucida Bright' distribution you could change the two occurrences of {ptm} to {hlh} to make LaTeX fall back on Lucida Bright if all else fails.
+For example if you have Y&Y TeX's "Lucida Bright" distribution you could change the two occurrences of `{ptm}` to `{hlh}` to make LaTeX fall back on Lucida Bright if all else fails.
 Please follow the LPPL and do not capriciously alter ly1enc.def in other ways.